project

 Step 3: Data Analysis

-Screenshots of the afinity diagram on a Miro Board:
+Screenshots of the affinity diagram on Miro:

 screenshot screenshot screenshot screenshot

-Some insights and observations:
+Key insights and observations:

 • Insight 2: Users tend to feel a personal connection to their specific pet that cannot be replaced.